vitejs/vite/docs/guide/api-vite-environment.md

   run: ModuleRunFunction
   /**
    * Resolved config options for this environment.
 Options at the server
-   * global scope are taken as defaults for all enviroments, and can
+   * global scope are taken as defaults for all environments, and can
-   * be overriden (resolve conditions, external, optimizedDeps) */
+   * be overridden (resolve conditions, external, optimizedDeps) */
   config: ResolvedEnvironmentConfig

+  constructor(
+    server,
-  constructor(server, { name, hot, run, config }: ModuleEnvironmentOptions)
+    { name, hot, run, config }: ModuleExecutionEnvironmentOptions, )

   /**
    * Resolve the URL to an id, load it, and process the code using the